 If you’re interested in the health care field, you should visit the Center for Pre-Health Advising.
 It’s a great resource that provides information about the variety of health careers available and valuable information about the academic path you may want to take in pursuit of these options.

 Thinking of law school?
-Luckily, you can find plenty of information and assistance at the Center of Pre-Law Advising.
+Luckily, you can find plenty of information and assistance at the Center for Pre-Law Advising.
 Learn what law schools are looking for, how to pick out schools that are right for you, when to apply, tips for taking the LSAT, and much more.
-You should also explore the Pre-Law Scholars Program.

 Meet Phoebe Kasdin